Hill Hold Museum

 School Groups – $ 3.00 per student

-Special group rates available by advance reservation only.
+Special group rates are available by advance reservation only.

 Picnic Facilities for Groups: Available at Thomas Bull Memorial Park, Route 416, Montgomery.
 For more information call (845) 615-3830.
 Group reservations required.